France & Italy with Scott & Joe

 Trip Highlights

-Close the trip with a Michelin-starred farewell dinner in Piemonte
+• Close the trip in Piemonte with a farewell dinner that lands exactly as it should.

 Why Travel with Scott & Joe